University of Minnesota Administrative Policy

 Policy Statement

-Each campus is responsible for establishing a standard class schedule and class period in order to maximize classroom utilization and student access to courses.
-These standards apply to courses that are scheduled during an academic term.
-Academic terms are defined by the academic calendars set for each campus.
+Each campus is responsible for establishing a standard class schedule and class periods in order to maximize classroom utilization and student access to courses.
+These standards apply to courses that are scheduled during an academic term as defined by the academic calendars set for each campus.

 1. Each campus of the University must adopt a standard class schedule with an appropriate change period between classes.
-Start times and/or class periods that vary from the standard schedule are subject to campus procedures for approval of such variances.
+Start times and/or class periods that vary from the standard schedule are subject to campus procedures for approval.

-3. All classes that normally permit undergraduates to enroll will not be held on official University holidays or University Study Days.
+3. All classes will be scheduled in accordance with the campus academic calendar and within established session dates.
+Classes will not be held on official University holidays or University study days.

 B. Crookston Campus Standard Schedule and Class Periods